schuchert/wikispaces/pages/ruby.tutorials.bdd.UsingBddToDevelopABasicAlgorithm.md

 * If you subsequently mess up, you can revert back using the tool
 * Other people can see your work sooner (that can be scary, but since you're writing unit tests now, you're already a leg up on the average bear)

-This tutorial briefly demonstrated [[http://git.or.cz/|git]].
+This tutorial briefly demonstrated [the git tutorial](http://git.or.cz/|git]].
 I// **strongly** // encourage you to use some revision control tool throughout.
 This goes back to learning by doing.
 Thinking about doing this will not activate your brain in the same way doing it will.
-If you want more details on using git, read [[http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html|the git tutorial]].
+If you want more details on using git, read [[http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html).

 * Add this directory into a revision control system and make sure it is checked in:
 ```